 Mountain gorillas live in two small isolated locations in East Africa, and they are endangered, with a little more than 1000 individuals surviving in the cold mountains at between 8,000 to 13,000 feet.
 Some of the mountain gorillas are confined to the Virunga Mountain, a cluster of forested volcanoes straddling the Rwanda, Uganda and DRC borders.
 Another half of the population roams around the rift valley mountains in Bwindi Impenetrable National Park located in Uganda.

-Because we’re closely related to these intelligent apes, the energy drenching adventure up the mountains to spend a few moments with them is worth making your top summer bucket lits safari experiences.
+Because we’re closely related to these intelligent apes, the energy-drenching adventure up the mountains to spend a few moments with them is worth making your top summer bucket list safari experience.

 Gorilla trekking is not for the feeble strength.
-Hiking in the dense rainforest undergrowth at high altitudes and on steep, slippery trails will soon have you footsore, muddy and exhausted.
-However, tantalising clues of steamy droppings, broken twigs and fresh spoor will fuel your excitement to find the big beats.
+Hiking in the dense rainforest undergrowth at high altitudes and on steep, slippery trails will soon have you footsore, muddy, and exhausted.
+However, tantalizing clues of steamy droppings, broken twigs, and fresh spoor will fuel your excitement to find the big beats.

-What brings gorilla trekking to the top of your safari experiences summer bucket-list is the fact that nothing can ever prepare you for the intensity of the encounter with the male silverback in his domain.
-Many leave in tears of joy, having felt an evolutionary “connection”.
-While such ideas may be frivolous, there is no denying that sitting among the wild apes, meeting those primitive, intelligent eyes in a face that appears to reflect your own, is an out-of-this-world experience.
+What brings gorilla trekking to the top of your summer bucket list is the fact that nothing can ever prepare you for the intensity of the encounter with the male silverback in his domain.
+Many leave in tears of joy, having felt an evolutionary “connection.”
+While such ideas may be frivolous, there is no denying that sitting among the wild apes, meeting those primal, intelligent eyes in a face that appears to reflect your own, is an out-of-this-world experience.

-The Serengeti-Mara golden plains are undoubtedly the best place to watch the BIG Five, but the most spectacular on its inhabitants are the white-goateed wildebeest.
-Every year, a timeless drama with a pervasive smell of fear and the instinct to stay alive plays out on these plains, attracting swarms of summer holiday travellers.
-Of all safari experiences on the East African savannah plain, the Great Migration is only equalled by the Big Five adventures.
+The Serengeti-Mara golden plains are undoubtedly the best place to watch the BIG Five, but the most spectacular of its inhabitants is the white-goateed wildebeest.
+Every year, a timeless drama with a pervasive smell of fear and the instinct to stay alive plays out on these plains, attracting swarms of summer holiday travelers.
+Of all safari experiences on the East African savannah plain, the Great Migration is only equaled by the Big Five adventures.

 This story begins in East Africa’s Great Rift Valley, where the continent is tearing itself apart and being reborn.
 As the summer reaches its zenith, the Serengeti plains in the Rift Valley’s shadow are threaded with a path of the millions on the move in a constant burning search for fresh grass.
 Every year, a million wildebeests and more than two hundred thousand zebras, flanked by myriad predators, chase the seasonal rains in a 300,000-mile loop around Kenya and Tanzania, performing an ancient dance that sweeps across the savannah.